vuejs/vue-cli/README.md

 The above command pulls the template from [vuejs-templates/webpack](https://github.com/vuejs-templates/webpack), prompts for some information, and generates the project at `./my-project/`.

+### vue build

+Use vue-cli as a zero-configuration development tool for your Vue apps and component, check out the [docs](/docs/build.md).

 ### Official Templates

 The purpose of official Vue project templates are to provide opinionated, battery-included development tooling setups so that users can get started with actual app code as fast as possible.
 However, these templates are un-opinionated in terms of how you structure your app code and what libraries you use in addition to Vue.js.